gzachariadis/Windows-10/README.md

 ### Firefox

 I propose you use a Hardened version of Firefox to get online when using your Gaming System, considering this system is stripped from most of the security (eg. Windows Defender, Windows Updates, Windows Firewall etc.), your browser is the most crucial defense you have.
-Be careful how you get online using this system.

 #### User.js Configuration

+The Firefox user.js file stores user settings, the file is loaded each time Firefox starts.
+This a convenient way to save your browser customizations and apply them on different machines - for a more technical breakdown and explanation, you can read more in the Firefox Wiki.

+I used the sources below to create my [user.js.](Post-Install/Application%20Files/user.js) Please don't apply it blindly and produce your own research on what settings you want applied in your browser.

+##### Sources

 - [Awesome Firefox (v1.0.0)](https://github.com/awesome-windows11/firefox)